2023 Most Popular Mathematics Bachelor's Degree Schools in the New England Region

 Full Mathematics at University of Massachusetts - Lowell Report

 Yale University did quite well in this year’s ranking of the most popular places for mathematics students to get a bachelor’s degree.
 It came in at #12 on the list.
-Located in the city of New Haven, Yale is a private not-for-profit school with a fairly large student population.
+Located in the medium-sized city of New Haven, Yale is a private not-for-profit college with a fairly large student population.

 Women make up 24% of the math majors at the school.

-Bridgewater State University ranked #12 on this year’s Most Popular Mathematics Bachelor’s Degree Schools in the New England Region list.
-Located in the suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.
+Bridgewater State University came in at #12 in this year’s edition of the Most Popular Mathematics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the suburb of Bridgewater, Bridgewater State is a public school with a moderately-sized student population.

 Of the 46 students majoring in math at Bridgewater State, 30% are male and 70% are female.